By:

 Star Tribune via Getty Images

-On October 8, 1956, the nation’s first enclosed shopping mall opens in a Minneapolis suburb.
+On October 8, 1956, the nation’s first fully enclosed, climate-controlled shopping mall opens in a Minneapolis suburb.

 Southdale Mall, located in Edina, Minnesota, was created to lure shoppers during frigid winters.
 The concept took shape in 1952, when Donald Dayton—head of Dayton’s department store—sought a way to boost sales on cold days when shoppers typically stayed home.
 Dayton teamed up with Austrian-born architect Victor Gruen to develop an enclosed shopping center where stores faced inward.
 In this climate-controlled building full of amenities, people could shop comfortably and conveniently.